Knicks vs. Lakers odds, prediction, spread, time: 2026 NBA picks for Sunday, March 8, from proven model

 The New York Knicks look for the season sweep when they battle the Los Angeles Lakers in a key NBA matchup on Sunday afternoon.
 New York is coming off a 142-103 win at Denver on Friday, while Los Angeles downed Indiana 128-117 that same night.
 The Knicks (41-23), the third seed in the Eastern Conference, are 17-14 on the road this season.
 The Lakers (38-25), who are the sixth seed in the Western Conference, are 19-12 on their home court.
 New York is expected to be without Miles McBride (ankle), while LeBron James (elbow/foot) is listed as questionable.

 Tipoff from Crypto.com Arena in Los Angeles is set for 3:30 p.m.
 ET.
-The Lakers lead the all-time series 175-127, but the Knicks earned a 112-100 win in their last meeting on Feb.
-1. The Knicks are a 3.5-point favorite in the latest Knicks vs. Lakers odds from.
+The Knicks are 3.5-point favorite in the latest Knicks vs. Lakers odds from.
 DraftKings Sportsbook, while the over/under for total points scored is 227.5.
 Before making any Lakers vs. Knicks picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: